 Who better to help us continuously improve our performance than our students?
-As well as taking part in national student surveys, we regularly gather feedback from UWE Bristol students.
-And it doesn’t stop there.
-Using our ‘You Said, We Did’ campaign, we let them know about the improvements we’ve made as a result.
+As well as taking part in national student surveys, we regularly gather feedback from UWE Bristol students and use it to inform our improvement plans.

 National research on university courses

-Every university in the country takes part in the National Student Survey.
+Every university in the country takes part in the National Student Survey (NSS).
 This annual independent research gives final year students the chance to rate different aspects of academic provision.

 Researching our students’ experience